gcescoderz/news/2021/Nov/week-1.md

 -	All Members were given an opportunity to unenroll from the club, if they were uncomfortable.
 -	All Members must provide articles for the Club in a circular manner.

- ### Team Officials
+### Team Officials Appointed

-- Student overall Head and cloud computing Head-T.Saran Mahadev
+- Overall Head and Cloud computing Head-T.Saran Mahadev
-- student Event co-ordinator - S.Gavaskar
+- Event co-ordinator - S.Gavaskar
 - Discord server co-ordinator- S.M.Anubker Cherish
 - App Development Head- A.V.Siva Prasad
 - AI Head - P.Magendran